-After completing my residency, I am currently pursuitng further subspecialty fellowship training at Stanford University in Child and Adolescent Psychiatry.
+After completing my residency, I pursued further subspecialty fellowship training at Stanford University in Child and Adolescent Psychiatry.
 There, I joined the lab of Nolan Williams here to conduct research studies on applying transcranial magnetic stimulation to pediatric populations, such as those with Autism Spectrum Disorder or Major Depressive Disorder.
 My goal is to bring cutting edge interventional procedures to alleviate the suffering of those who have been failed by other forms of conventional treatment.
-I trained in the psychotherapeutic modalities of cognitive behavioral therapy in children and adolescents with a special focus on functional neurological disorders such as psychogenic nonepileptic seizures, parent management training, psychodynamic play therapy, supportive parenting for anxious childhood emotions (SPACE), and comprehensive behavioral intervention for tics (CBIT) which includes habit reversal training.
+Here, I trained in the psychotherapeutic modalities of cognitive behavioral therapy in children and adolescents with a special focus on functional neurological disorders such as psychogenic nonepileptic seizures, parent management training, psychodynamic play therapy, supportive parenting for anxious childhood emotions (SPACE), and comprehensive behavioral intervention for tics (CBIT) which includes habit reversal training.

 - University of California, San Diego – B.S., B.A.